top of page

 Building a Change Agent Network: A Strategic Approach

 Creating a change agent network is like planting seeds throughout the organisation.
 These agents create awareness, support, cultivate understanding, encourage adoption, and pave the way for successful change.
-By taking a strategic approach to building and nurturing a change agent network, organisations can overcome some of the challenges in complex transformations by providing clarity and confidence through informal yet trusted networks.
+By taking a strategic approach to building and nurturing this network, organisations can overcome some of the challenges in complex transformations by providing clarity and confidence through informal yet trusted networks.

 For help managing change in your job or your organisation, we've got you covered.
 Book in a free information session to find out more.